osmosis-labs/osmosis/docs/architecture/adr-001-mint-truncation-refactor.md

 Currently, we under mint due to truncation.
 In the first year of operations, this happens to be approximately 2600 OSMO.
 As a result, we cannot reach the projected supply one to one.

 Additionally, some of the constraints have made it difficult to refactor the module.
 Specifically, the developer vesting provisions follow a distinct distribution logic from the rest of the provisions.
-However, they are tightly coupled together, causing to utilize unsafe workaround such as over-minting and later burning developer vesting provisions.
+While that is the case, these providiond are tightly coupled together, causing to utilize unsafe workarounds such as over-minting and later burning developer vesting provisions.
 This ADR addresses these issues by decoupling the two kinds of provisions and letting them use separate distribution logic.

 ## Context